-I’ve been in the car business for over 20 years, and one question that my friends ask often is whether Kelley Blue Book (KBB) is accurate.
+I’ve been in the car business for over 20 years, and my friends often ask whether Kelley Blue Book (KBB) is accurate.
 In this article, I share my experience of whether KBB can be trusted when buying or selling a car.

 KBB will give you a rough idea of what a car may be worth, but in the current market conditions, you can not use it to value a car or negotiate the purchase price.

-- If you use KBB to price a car, you may list your car too cheap and give it away a hundred, if not thousands, below what it should be.
+- If you use KBB to price a car, you may list it too cheap and give it away a hundred, if not thousands, below what it should be.

 That’s been my experience, and I used KBB for the first couple of years in the car business.
 Soon I realized that KBB valuations often didn’t match the current car market price demands.